JuliaLogging/LoggingExtras.jl/README.md

 ```

 The user implicitly controls when the files will be rolled over based on the `DateFormat` given.
+To post-process the newly rotated file pass `rotation_callback::Function` as a keyword argument.
+See the docstring with (`?DatetimeRotatingFileLogger` in the REPL) for more details.

 To control the logging output it is possible to pass a formatter function as the first argument
 in the constructor.
 See `FormatLogger` for the requirements on the formatter function.